-4.4.
+4.3.
 Power Connection

-Please refer to section 4.1.
-Camera Overview for power wiring.
-Additionally, if using PoE, make sure Power Sourcing Equipment (PSE) is in use in the network.
+Make sure the camera's power cable is correctly and firmly connected, please refer to the pin definition table in section 4.1.
+Camera's Connectors.
+If using Power over Ethernet (PoE), make sure the Power Sourcing Equipment (PSE) is in use in the network.

-4.5.
+4.4.
 Ethernet Cable Connection